Support ticket: Workflow

 If the problem is not fully resolved, the ticket will be reopened once the technician receives new information from the customer.

 A Run Book Automation process that implements best practices for these workflows and increases IT personnel effectiveness is becoming very common.

 Use in different sectors

 Government

-Some government services use issue tracking system to keep track of issues and display them to the public.
-Issue tracking systems may show all tasks still to be done by the government (in a waiting queue), finished tasks, tasks in progress, order sequence, etc. Finished tasks can also be foreseen with the report, showing what exactly has been done on the issue.
+Some government services use ticket items to keep track of unresolved concerns and display them to the public.
+A ticket for a given concern may show all tasks still to be done by the government (in a waiting queue), finished tasks, tasks in progress, order sequence, etc. Finished tasks can also be foreseen with the report, showing what exactly has been done to address the issue.

-Issue tracking systems are for instance used to track which legislative bills are up for voting and the outcome of them.
+For example, tickets may be used to track which legislative bills are up for voting and the outcome of them.

-Transport and infrastructure issues (i.e. obstructions on roads, complains, ...) can also be filed using issue tracking systems.
+Transport and infrastructure issues (i.e. obstructions on roads, complains, ...) can also be filed as trouble tickets.
 The issues can then be tackled by the relevant government services.